retro16/acsi2stm/doc/emutos.md

 Setting up boot SD card
 -----------------------

-You need at least 2 SD cards, and 2 slots on your ACSI2STM.
+You need at least 2 SD cards and 2 slots on your ACSI2STM.
 EmuTOS cannot boot on GemDrive, so you need at least 1 Atari-formated SD card.

 **Alternative:** Use a floppy disk as boot drive.
 In that case you need only a single SD card.

-Create a small disk image (`hd0.img`).
+Create a small disk image (`hd0.img`) on the boot SD card.
 30MB is recommended.

-Partition the disk using ICD PRO's `ICDFMT.PRG`.
+Partition the image using ICD PRO's `ICDFMT.PRG`.
 No need to make the disk bootable.
-A single partition is recommended.
+If you want multiple boot disks (such as a different set of `AUTO` programs or accessories), create multiple partitions.

 Copy `GEMDRIVE.TOS` on the boot disk.
 You can do that from TOS since it will boot GemDrive and ICD at the same time (see [manual.md](manual.md)).